Board of Control for Cricket in India: Insurance

-The BCCI has taken insurance for nearly everything related to them; they covered mediclaim of their employees, they have insured international and domestic players for loss of fees due to injury, matches, their old office and new office at Wankhede stadium and IPL matches.
-In case of cancellation of IPL, domestic and international cricket matches due to poor weather, riot, or fire, the BCCI receives payments from insurance companies.
+The BCCI has taken insurance for nearly everything related to them; they covered health insurance of their employees, they have insured international and domestic players for loss of fees due to injury, matches, their old office and new office at the Wankhede stadium and IPL matches.
+In case of cancellation of IPL, domestic and international cricket matches due to poor weather, riot, or fire.
+The BCCI receives payments from insurance companies.
 The BCCI provides ₹5 lakh insurance to players who played under the board.